intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 Returns 0 when successful and an appropriate error code otherwise (most notably -ETIMEDOUT if the hwspinlock is still busy after timeout msecs).

-The function will never sleep.
+The function will never sleep on a non-PREEMPT_RT kernel.

 ::